 - Portfolio composition and allocation is as of 10/31/16 and is subject to change at any time.
 Totals may not be exact due to rounding.
 Negative exposures may represent short positions through derivatives.

 - Bonds rated BBB/Baa or higher are considered investment grade, while bonds rated BB/Ba or lower are considered speculative as to the timely payment of principal and interest.
 Credit ratings reflect only those assigned by S&P, Moody's, and/or Fitch.
 Split-rated bonds, if any, are reported in the higher rating category.

 - Source: Morningstar, Inc. All rights reserved.
-Reflects investments of dividends and, where applicable, capital gain distributions.
-The Barclays Municipal Bond Index is a widely accepted, unmanaged total return performance benchmark for the long-term, investment-grade tax-exempt bond market.
+Reflects reinvestment of dividends and, where applicable, capital gain distributions.
+The Bloomberg Barclays Municipal Bond Index is a widely accepted, unmanaged total return performance benchmark for the long-term, investment-grade tax-exempt bond market.

 - Duration is a measure of volatility expressed in years.
 The higher the number, the greater the potential for volatility as interest rates change.